numq/ecommerce-backend/README.md

-# Ecommerce
+# E-commerce backend

 > This is an overview of the project.
 Go to the submodule to see the implementation details of a specific service.

-Ecommerce backend based on the gRPC microservices ecosystem that includes: _authentication, shopping, ordering, promo usage, delivery, shipping tracking, etc_
+E-commerce backend based on the gRPC microservices ecosystem and Clean Architecture principles, includes: _authentication, shopping, ordering, promo usage, delivery, shipping tracking, etc_

 ____